Are omicron symptoms different for vaccinated and unvaccinated people? - NewsBreak

 While there haven’t yet been any major peer-reviewed studies of omicron symptom differences between vaccinated and unvaccinated people, doctors are reporting anecdotal evidence that show some differences.

 Dr. Maya N. Clark-Cutaia, professor at the New York University Meyers College of Nursing, described the differences she’s seeing in patients to the New York Times .
 Vaccinated people are reporting headaches , body aches and fever when infected with omicron, she said.
-Unvaccinated patients are more frequently reporting cough, shortness of breath and flu-like symptoms.Does omicron cause loss of smell or taste?
+Unvaccinated patients are more frequently reporting cough, shortness of breath and flu-like symptoms.How long does omicron last on surfaces and in the air?

 Dr. Judith O’Donnell, chief of infectious disease at Penn Presbyterian Medical Center, told the Philadelphia Inquirer her hospital was also seeing unvaccinated patients coming in with pneumonia and shortness of breath – more urgent problems commonly associated with delta and past variants.